sahu-neha/Zomato/README.md

 ### 1. Display Menu

-Display the current menu with dish details, including dish ID, name, price, availability, and stock count.
+Display the current menu with dish details, including dish ID, name, price, availability, and stock count

 ### 2. Add a Dish

-Add a new dish to the menu by providing dish details such as name, price, and stock count.
+Add a new dish to the menu by providing details such as name, price, and stock count.

 ### 3. Remove a Dish